gensword/collections/README.md

 diff := s.Diff(other) // return a new set include 1 , 'I', and "you"
 s.Elemetns // return []interface{}{1, "hello", 'I'}
 ```
-I am new to go.
-I want to learn go by writing go code.
-The datatypes above I think are very useful for daily development.
 some code inspired by another golang package [collections](https://github.com/chenjiandongx/collections).